Amendment 2: Call 001_Air Force - Small UAS & Asymmetric Capabilities - Commercial Solutions Opening

 Quick Summary

-• Capabilities: Capable of high-speed, low-altitude flight; Beyond Line-of-Sight (BLOS) operations; effective in Denied, Degraded, Intermittent, or Limited (DDIL) communication environments; and difficult to detect/track by broad-area search systems.
+- Operations: Beyond Line-of-Sight (BLOS) support, effective in Denied, Degraded, Intermittent, or Limited (DDIL) communication environments, low observability.

-• Set-Aside: None specified; open to U.S. and international vendors.
+- Set-Aside: None specified.
+The opportunity is open to both U.S. and international vendors.

 Submission & Evaluation